jrie/sqstorage/LANGUAGE.md

 ***PoEdit*** is the recommendend software.
 Open the `.po` file in PoEdit.
 Now choose to update the translation from **Translation** in the main menu bar and select the `sqstorage.pot` file from within `languages` folder.
 Next step is the actual translation.

-After the translation is done, save the `.mo` and exit **PoEdit**.
+After the translation is done, save the `.mo` in the `.po` folder once, and then also into the correct `/LC_MESSAGES/` folder.
+Then exit **PoEdit**.
 The translation is now done and is ready to be used.
+It is recommended to test your translation before publishing/pushing.

 ##### Example
 Language: `de_CH`